swaptacular/swpt_accounts/protocol.rst

   `PrepareTransfer`_ messages that has a "scheduled for deletion" account as a recipient MUST be rejected.

-.. [#config-delay] How long this time is, depends on how far in the past a `ConfigureAccount`_ message has to be, in order to be ignored.
-The goal is to avoid the scenario in which an account is removed from server's database, but an old, wandering `ConfigureAccount`_ message "resurrects" it.
+.. [#config-delay] How long ``MAX_CONFIG_DELAY`` is, determines how far in the past a `ConfigureAccount`_ message should be in order to be ignored.
+The intention is to avoid the scenario in which an account is removed from server's database, but an old, wandering `ConfigureAccount`_ message "resurrects" it.

 .. [#implications] Note that unless the ``negligible_amount`` is huge,